 In most instances, a Class B felony is a serious crime such as sexual assault, manslaughter, robbery, assault and battery, or arson.
 Defining crimes by category and assigning maximum penalties for each designation is the job of the legislative branch of the individual states.
 Penalties can include fines, compensation, incarceration and probation.

 The severity of the penalties varies greatly between states.
-In Washington, for example, a Class B felony carries a maximum $20,000 US Dollars (USD) fine and 10 years of incarceration; in Illinois, the maximums for a Class B felony are $25,000 USD and 20 years in prison; in Wisconsin the maximum prison term for a Class B felony can be 60 years.
+In Washington, for example, a Class B felony carries a maximum $20,000 US Dollars (USD) fine and 10 years of incarceration; in Illinois, the maximums for this type of felony are $25,000 USD and 20 years in prison; in Wisconsin the maximum prison term for this level felony can be 60 years.
 Other states categorize felonies with numeric designations.
 In those states, a Class 2 felony would be the equivalent of a Class B felony.